-- Know when to turn it completely off.
-Meetings, churches, doctor’s office, any enclosed public places.
+Know when to turn your smart phone completely off.
+Your phone should be off in meetings, churches, doctor’s office, and any enclosed public places.

-- The person face to face with you has top priority.
+The person face to face with you has top priority.
 Never interrupt a conversation to answer your phone.
-Let your phone’s technology (Voice Mail) do the work.
+Let your phone’s technology (Voice Mail) do the work for you.

-- Be prepared and polite for questions about your device from strangers.
+Be prepared and polite when fielding questions about your device from strangers.
 Technology is advancing rapidly and therefore there is more interest.
-People may be considering taking the leap to purchase the same type of phone or they may want to up grade.
+People may be considering taking the leap to purchase the same type of phone or they may want to upgrade.
 You’re using one so your opinion counts.
 Don‘t get all in a huff if someone inquires, just answer politely.

-- Take both ear buds out when conversing with others.
-You’ll cause the other party to feel as if they’re being rushed through the conversation if you leave one in.
+Take both ear buds out when conversing with other people.
+You’ll cause the other party to feel as if they’re being rushed through the conversation if you leave one earbud in.

-- Opt for plain ol’ note taking during meetings so that you don’t offend.
-Your open laptop creates a barrier between you and your coworkers and they’ll be distracted wondering if you are surfing the net, playing a game, or worse, updating your social media page.
+Opt for plain ol’ note taking during meetings so that you don’t offend anyone.
+Your open laptop creates a barrier between you and your coworkers, and they’ll be distracted wondering if you are surfing the net, playing a game, or worse, updating your social media page.